Facilities & Administrative Cost (F&A) (a.k.a. Indirect Cost) Rates

 A. The governmental or non-profit Sponsor has an established policy limiting the amount of F&A costs.
 Documentation must be attached to the clearance form (e.g. PCF or TRIA/MIRA) for consideration of reduction of the F&A costs.

 * B. Proposals to companies that will not pay the appropriate on- or off -campus F&A cost rate must include as direct costs the difference between the company's rate and UofL’s rate.
-Proposals without these adjustments will not be accepted by the Office of Sponsored Programs Grants Administration - (formerly known as Grants Management), or Industry Contracts.
+Proposals without these adjustments will not be accepted by the Office of Sponsored Programs Administration or Industry Engagement.
 Subaward proposals (including under SBIR & STTR programs) should contain the F&A rate applicable to the primary sponsor (i.e., the ultimate source of funds).
-For example, if the UofL activity is to be performed under a subaward from a company and supported with federal SBIR/STTR funds qualifies as on-campus organized research, the F&A rate applicable to that proposal/project would be 49%-50% MTDC.
+For example, if the UofL activity is to be performed under a subaward from a company and supported with federal SBIR/STTR; funds qualifies as on-campus organized research, the F&A rate applicable to that proposal/project would be 50% MTDC.

 NOTE: The university will honor an F&A rate lower than our federally negotiated rate if the sponsoring agency publishes the cap within their guidelines.
 In these instances F&A will be calculated based upon total direct costs with no exclusions unless otherwise stated.

-Any other exceptions to these established rates must be requested in writing to the Office of Sponsored Programs Grants Administration (OSPGA), or the Office of Industry Contracts (OIC), as appropriate.
+Any other exceptions to these established rates must be requested in writing to the Office of Sponsored Programs Administration (OSPA),or the Office of Industry Engagement (OIE), as appropriate.

-If a Principal Investigator (PI) wishes to request an exception (e.g., accepting a lower F&A rate from a non-profit sponsor that does not have a written policy limiting the F&A), the PI must make a written request.
-The written request must indicate the rationale for the exception (e.g. why the department/University will benefit from performing the project without having full cost recovery) and be transmitted through his/her Chair and Dean to obtain their concurrence in the request.
-The request must be received by OSPGA or OIC at least one week prior to the sponsor's deadline date in order for the exception request to be considered by the Executive Vice President for Research.
+If a Principal Investigator (PI) wishes to request an exception (e.g., accepting a lower F&A rate from a non-profit sponsor that does not have a written policy limiting the F&A), the PI must make a request via the F&A Cost Burdening Waiver Request form.
+The request must indicate the rationale for the exception (e.g. why the department/University will benefit from performing the project without having full cost recovery) and be transmitted through his/her Chair and Dean to obtain their concurrence in the request.
+The request must be received by OSPA or OIE at least ten business days prior to the sponsor's deadline date in order for the exception request to be considered by the Executive Vice President for Research and Innovation.

 As appropriate, the respective office will contact the potential sponsor to negotiate F&A rates.
 The institution reserves the right to refuse proposals with less than the approved F&A cost rate.
-Questions should be directed to Judy Bristow, Director of the Office of Sponsored Programs Grants Administration, Belknap Campus and HSC Campus, or Dave King, Director of Office of Industry Contracts.
+Questions should be directed to Judy Bristow, Director of the Office of Sponsored Programs Administration, Lauren Goralski, Assistant Director of Office of Industry Engagement.